Revolutionary Road (film): Filming

-In mid-2007, the cast rehearsed for three and a half weeks before principal photography and shot mostly in sequence and on location in Darien, Connecticut.
+In mid-2007, the cast rehearsed for three-and-a-half weeks before principal photography.
+The film was shot mostly in sequence and on location in Darien, Connecticut.
 Mendes wanted to create a claustrophobic dynamic on set, so he filmed the Wheeler home interiors in a real house.
 The property, including the neighbor's house, were very small but featured 1950s-style architecture.
 The homeowners gave permission for DreamWorks to dismantle and remodel the interior and exterior.
-Around 45 tradespeople were involved with the transformation, including carpenters, interior designers and landscapers.
+Approximately 45 tradespeople were involved with the transformation, including carpenters, interior designers and landscapers.
 Production designer Kristi Zea and her team had five weeks to renovate the homes.
 "We wanted to keep the sense of isolation that was described in the book", Zea said.
 Debra Schutt served as a set decorator, and said, "We ruled out anything with bright colors and anything that hit you over the head with the period.
-The look is really quite plain".
+The look is really quite plain."

 Cinematographer Roger Deakins was meticulous with the home's interior lighting.

-Cinematographer Roger Deakins, who previously worked on Mendes' Jarhead, shot with a combination of jib and handheld camera equipment.
-Deakins analyzed the use of every light fixture in the house; Schutt recalls "he's quite specific about what he wants.
-For instance, for the night scene by the side of the road, he wanted streetlights that would give a rectangular, tapered light, and for an argument in the Wheelers' front room, he wanted a ceiling fixture that would send light down and out in a fan shape with a hard edge".
+Cinematographer Roger Deakins, who previously worked on Mendes's Jarhead, filmed with a combination of jib and handheld camera equipment.
+Deakins analyzed the use of every light fixture in the house; Schutt recalled, "He's quite specific about what he wants.
+For instance, for the night scene by the side of the road, he wanted streetlights that would give a rectangular, tapered light, and for an argument in the Wheelers' front room, he wanted a ceiling fixture that would send light down and out in a fan shape with a hard edge."

 Period streetlights and automobiles were also fitted with specific light bulbs by the art department.
 Deakins found it difficult at times working in a small, shaded house with bulky camera equipment.
 Nevertheless, Winslet was impressed with his ability to "bounce light all over" using Arri Compact HMI lamps.
 To gradually illustrate the home's neglect and Wheelers' collapsing marriage, the crew removed props in the house and Deakins transitioned to handheld cameras, respectively.
-Mendes said, "I wanted a real rawness in Leo and Kate's performances in the last half-hour of the movie, and when we reached that point, I told Roger I didn't want to make any decisions [about shots]; I wanted it to be handheld, and I wanted to let the actors be explosive and unpredictable".
+Mendes said, "I wanted a real rawness in Leo and Kate's performances in the last half-hour of the movie, and when we reached that point, I told Roger I didn't want to make any decisions [about shots]; I wanted it to be handheld, and I wanted to let the actors be explosive and unpredictable."